 “Oh, I’ll tell you why.
 Because you put the lives of my friends in danger.
 Because you used my friend as an object in your sick plan – and because you’re filth.”

 “Sirius!”
 Lily looked troubled, but Snape only laughed.

 “And you care about your werewolf friend that much, do you?
-When last year you were prepared to blow his cover, and leave him open to becoming a murderer, just for your own amusement?”
+When last year you were prepared to blow his cover, and make him a murderer, just for your own amusement?”

 This last was spoken so mockingly that Sirius felt he could have done murder himself in that moment.
 Snape had a hit a nerve, and the old guilt drove him on to further fury.
 He drew out his wand.

 Snape didn’t dodge in time, and the spell grazed his cheek, leaving a deep gash, which oozed blood.
 And then Lily stepped in, as Sirius knew she would.

 “But Lily - ”

 “I can handle this.
 You could never treat Severus as a proper human being – you’re not the one to judge him.”

 “And you never saw what was obvious to everyone else – that he’s a snivelling little - ”

 Lily’s eyes were blazing now.